CristianRes/Project-2-Search/README.md

 As a user I want to be able to search for my favorite gifs.

-As a user I want a simple and clean website to use I don’t like it too complicated.
+As a user I want a simple and clean website to use, I don’t like it too complicated.

 As a user I want to be able to see multiple gifs at once.